This page provides answers to frequently asked questions on E911 and its use with UC Voice software client, Microsoft Lync.

 A: Individual campus units may not install emergency phones without the consultation and approval of the Division of Public Safety.
 Emergency phones (e.g. blue light kiosk, areas of rescue, and elevator rescue phones) serve the life safety needs of the entire campus community.
 Therefore, their costs are subsidized by general campus funds.
 Emergency phone deployment for new construction and major remodeling is standardized in the Campus Administrative Manual(PDF).

 Campus units may install phones in any location in which additional phone service is needed, but such phones are not considered campus emergency phones.
 The requesting department is responsible for installation and recurring costs.
-Telecom Unit Coordinators can email CITES Service Request Management at email@example.com to receive pricing or to order service.
+CITES Unit Coordinators can email CITES Service Request Management at firstname.lastname@example.org to receive pricing or to order service.